je-santos/MPLBM-UT/README.rst

 This workflow can be used for calculation of capillary pressure curves, relative permeability and the percolation pathway of grain packs/image slices

-Workflow created by Abhishek Bihani and Javier Santos
+Workflow created by Abhishek Bihani and Javier E. Santos

 Collaborators: Christopher Landry, Hugh Daigle and Masa Prodanovic